micmejia/bible-dump/AMPC/Proverbs/Prov 3.md

-Skillful _and_ godly [^a]Wisdom is more precious than rubies; and nothing you can wish for is to be compared to her.
+Skillful _and_ godly Wisdom is more precious than rubies; and nothing you can wish for is to be compared to her.